ReneOlsthoorn/Ground/README.md

 `cmake .. -G "MinGW Makefiles" -DCMAKE_BUILD_TYPE=Release -DCMAKE_C_FLAGS_RELEASE="-s" -DBUILD_STATIC=ON`
 In the CMakeLists.txt, I included: `target_link_options(chipmunk PRIVATE -static)` as the last line, to prevent the libwinpthread loadtime dependency.
 After that build the library with `cmake --build .` and the `libchipmunk.dll` is created in build\src.

+### Sourcecode visible while debugging in x64dbg:
+If you want to debug with x64dbg, switch on the `generateDebugInfo` boolean in Program.cs and check if the used x64dbg folder is correct, because Ground will generate a x64dbg database file there.
+After compilation, you can load your .EXE in x64dbg and you will see the original generated assembly in the comment column of the debugger.

 ### Optimizer
 Ground contains an optimizer (in `Optimizer.cs`), which will replace literals and removes unused variables.
 It will